-When a move is undone, the points it dealt are detracted from your score.
+When you undo a move, the points it dealt are detracted from your score.
 Using our custom rules 2 Suit and 4 Suit can be tricky.
-Thus, these game modes award more points.
-When using the custom rule Relaxed, more than one card per pile is revealed in the tableau.
-If correctly sorted cards are dealt coincidentally, points for these are awarded even before you make a move.
+Thus, these Spider variations award more points.
+If correctly sorted cards are dealt coincidentally during setup, points for these are awarded even before you make a move.

 Custom Spider Rules: Mix it Up!

-When additionally playing Scorpion, there is a slight variation to this rule: Only one additional tableau pile is revealed, not all of them.
+When additionally playing Scorpion, only one additional tableau pile is revealed, not all of them.

-We summarized the differences between our standard Spider Solitaire and Scorpion Solitaire in the following chart to give you a clear overview.
+We summarized the differences between our standard Spider Solitaire and Scorpion Solitaire in the following chart for a clear overview.
 And in our third Spider Lesson, you can find explanations with game examples.

 |Spider Solitaire||Scorpion Solitaire|